 My new favourite podcast is Spark.
 Spark is a podcast about technology and culture.
 Nora Young features intriguing guests and topics that are so relevant to learning and life.
 Here’s a couple of stories from recent episodes that has me thinking:

 There’s tons more good stuff included in each 27 minute episode.
 Each show has 4 or 5 stories with extended interviews if you are interested.
 The format is great, the topics engaging and often leaves you with more questions than answers.
 Add it to your ipod.
-It’s time well spent.… Read the rest
+It’s time … Read the rest

 This podcast is a bit odd in that I take 3 episodes of TWIT and mix them up to highlight the discussions around twitter.
 I think it’s the best I’ve heard in helping form some understanding of this stupid, yet powerful thing.
 If you know nothing about twitter, I think this might help.
 If you use it, it should help clarify some things as well.